 The development of technologically enhanced SMBG devices augmented with mobility, high precision, and increased dependability will have a positive impact on device adoption.
 Demand for sophisticated SMBG devices will increase as demand for less invasive and integrated device for disease monitoring grows.
 Additionally, investments in research and development that result in new product launches, as well as increased knowledge of diabetes care and management.
 Furthermore, technologically advanced portable and small devices offer ease in handling to patients.

-Rising prevalence of diabetes in Europe is the key factor that will drive Europe self-monitoring blood glucose devices market during the forecast period.
-According to the Diabetes Atlas of International Diabetes Federation, more than 58 million people in Europe had diabetes in 2017 and the number is projected to reach 67 million by 2045.
-Growing geriatric population base and rising prevalence of obesity leading to type II diabetes will stimulate the market growth.
+Growing prevalence of diabetes in Europe will drive the market growth.
+According to the International Diabetes Federation, more than 58 million people in Europe had diabetes in 2017 and the number is projected to reach 67 million by 2045.
+Increasing diabetes among population is also due to rising prevalence of obesity that has high risk of onset of type 2 diabetes.